Outraged Republican Senator Calls Trump Administration Iran Briefing ‘Insulting’ And ‘Worst’ He Has Ever Seen

 The classified briefings were given by Secretary of State Mike Pompeo, Secretary of Defense Mark Esper, Joint Chiefs of Staff Chairman Mark Milley and CIA Director Gina Haspel, and were offered to all 535 members of Congress, across both the House and Senate.
 But “Democrats and a few Republicans” came away saying that the officials had simply offered no evidence that Soleimani posed an “imminent threat” to U.S. interests or personnel, according to a Reuters report.

-“The basic theme of it was the administration essentially saying: ‘Trust us,'” House Foreign Affairs Committee Chair Elliot Engel told reporters after receiving the Iran briefing, as quoted in the Reuters report.
+“The basic theme of it was the administration essentially saying: ‘Trust us,'” House Foreign Affairs Committee Chair Elliot Engel told reporters after receiving the Iran briefing, as quoted by Reuters.

 House Speaker Nancy Pelosi said that the House of Representatives would vote on the War Powers Resolution as soon as Thursday.
-If passed, the resolution would require Trump to cease all use of the American military against Iran, unless Congress either approves a declaration of war, or at least a measure authorizing the use of force.
+If passed, the resolution would require Trump to cease all use of the American military against Iran — unless Congress either approves a declaration of war, or at least a measure authorizing the use of force.

 Lee and Kentucky Republican Senator Rand Paul, who also said that the briefing left him now in support of the Democrats War Powers Resolution, appeared to be in the minority among Republicans coming out of the briefings, however.
 Idaho Senator Jim Risch told reporters that the briefing was one of the best he ever attended, according to Reuters.